jimmieego/jimmieego.github.io/projects/70-sap.md

 ##Results
 Important results of the experiment study are:

 - The simple design style did not help participants gain more satisfaction, as it may be expected from a designer's perspective.
-Nor did the complex design style promote satisfaction when participants finish their tasks, as it may be expected psychologically.
-In other words, the design style does not make any positive difference in users' subjective satisfaction.
-From this point we reckon that satisfaction may not be the most important aspect when considering users' perception of web characteristics.

-- There are no significant differences in subjective workload between simple and complex design style, either between SAP and Tsinghua participants.
-This suggests that both the two participant groups are quite compatible to the complex design style, since increased performance time does not necessarily increase their subjective ratings on workload.
+- There were no significant differences in task workload between simple and complex design styles, for both groups of participants.
+This suggests that Internet experience did not significantly affect users' visual search performance on websites with different design styles.

-- One possible reason to explain why workload of all the participants did not significantly increase in the complex design style is that Chinese users may not consider performance time to be the most important factor when assessing subjective workload (though objective workload increases with time).

-- Besides satisfaction, the most possible and important cue when investigating user attitude is Perceived Usability.
-Interface with complex design style has low perceived usability, especially from the new users' perspective.
-Chinese users often relate complex interface to high learning effort, and they tend to use or not use the system to the extent they believe how cost and benefit will be.
+- Participants took similar amounts of time to complete the visual search tasks with the two different design styles, even though they rated the complex design style with lower perceived usability.

+- Chinese users might be customed to the complex design style because of the culture influence, which in turn improved their visual search performance and lowered thier task workload ratings.

-We also found several interesting cultural patterns in Chinese websites:
+We also identified several interesting cultural patterns in Chinese websites at the time:

-- Chinese sites tend to show corporation advertisements (picture or flash) in the center of main page;
+- Chinese websites tended to show corporate advertisements (image or flash) in the center of homepage;

-- Both fixed menus and dynamic menus are preferred by Chinese web sites;
+- Both static menus and dynamic menus were used by Chinese web sites, with significantly higher number of menu items than western websites;

-- For buttons, there were advantages to pictorial and combined modes, compared with the textual mode (see figure below).
+- Buttons on Chinese websites tended to combine pictorial icons and text labels, compared with buttons with either icon or label on western websites.
 ![Mode]({{ site.baseurl}}/images/mode.png)

-Our analysis implies that to increase user satisfaction in the interface, the practitioner need to first understand that different external factors may have different impacts on satisfaction and user attitudes.
-In this study, changes in performance do not pose significant impact on satisfaction and subjective workload.
-Thus, satisfaction should be considered more thoroughly together with intrinsic performance gains.
-The experience from cognitive overload in Chinese web portals transferred into user's perceptions of workload, but this workload resulted from the complex visual design style did not necessarily lead to inferior task performance when the users are familiar with the design.